What is ChatGPT and why should you care?

-(Pocket-lint) - Artificial intelligence, or AI as it's more commonly known, is getting incredibly powerful at an unprecedented speed.
+Artificial intelligence, or AI as it's more commonly known, is getting incredibly powerful at an unprecedented speed.

-You've likely seen all the AI-generated imagery that people are generating with tools like DALL-E. These images have been all over our social media feeds as of late, with sometimes hilarious, but always impressive, results.
+You've likely seen all the AI-generated imagery that people are making with tools like DALL-E. These images have been all over our social media feeds as of late, with sometimes hilarious, but always impressive, results.

-It's not just images that AI is getting really good at generating, though, it's also capable of impressive text generation.
+It's not just images that AI is getting really good at generating, though, it's also capable of incredible text generation.

 That might not sound as impressive at first, but when you read some examples, what the system is capable of is truly stunning - if a little scary, for journalists like ourselves.